-I was born and raised in the central part of the Philippines, where I spent the first fifteen years of my life in blissful ignorance of anything beyond my five senses and immediate needs in my own little self-absorbed world.
+I was born and raised in the Philippines, where I spent the first fifteen years of my life in blissful ignorance of anything beyond my five senses and my immediate needs.
+I was an athlete and as long as I could hit and catch and run and jump, I cared not a whit about anything else.
 Little did I know that within a matter of weeks, the new year would bring with it a visit to the doctor followed by a biopsy and a conclusive diagnosis of an ugly disease known as osteogenic sarcoma (bone cancer).

 I immigrated to the United States five months later--physically healed, emotionally dulled and learning to walk with a prosthetic leg.
 It was then that I got my first camera—a gift from one of my relatives.
 It was a Pentax K1000, a manual focus 35mm single lens reflex (SLR) film camera paired with a 50mm lens.
 I must admit that I had never been into photography before that—my blissfully ignorant world before then had consisted of sports and girls and movies and television shows about sports and girls.
-But the new camera outfit was an eye-opener in more ways than one--it allowed me to continue to participate in a world that was no longer available to me and to express my vision and my evolving gestalt.
+But the new camera was an eye-opener in more ways than one--it allowed me to continue to participate in a world that was no longer available to me and to express my vision and my evolving gestalt.

 Soon I dove headlong into all things photography—reading as much literature as was available, taking as many photos as I possibly could and eventually learning to develop and print black & white film.
-Eventually, with one of the first paychecks from my first real job, I would finally purchase my own camera--a Nikon FE2 film SLR.
+With first paycheck from my first real job, I finally purchased my own camera--a Nikon FE2 film SLR.
 I’ve been a Nikonista ever since.

 I write.
 I travel.
 I take pictures.
 Enjoy the images and experience the adventure.